dscromer/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

+SQL is a language that we can use when working with relational databases

+relational databases are collections of info with defined relationships to make accessing the values easy

 2. Why do tables need a `primary key`?

+this ensures that every row has a unique value

 3. What is the name given to a table column that references the primary key on another table.

+a foreign key

 4. What do we need in order to have a _many to many_ relationship between two tables.

+a join table

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.